lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 #### Array

+An array of elements, where element has the same `valueType`.

+> *The advantage of the `keyType` Array over using simple array elements like `address[]`, is that the amount of elements that can be stored is unlimited.
+> Storing an encoded array as a value, will reuqire a set amount of gas, which can exceed the block gas limit.*

+**Requirements**

+A key of **Array** type MUST follow the following requirements:

+- The `name` of the key MUST have a `[]` (square brackets).
+- The `key` itself MUST be the keccak256 hash digest of the **full key `name`, including the square brackets `[]`**
+- The key hash MUST contain the number of all elements, and is required to be updated when a new key element is added.

 An initial key of an array containing the array length constructed using `bytes32(keccak256(KeyName))`.
 Subsequent keys consist of `bytes16(keccak256(KeyName)) + bytes16(uint128(ArrayElementIndex))`.

-*The advantage of the `keyType` Array over using simple array elements like `address[]`, is that the amount of elements that can be stored is unlimited.
-Storing an encoded array as a value, will reuqire a set amount of gas, which can exceed the block gas limit.*

-If you require multiple keys of the same key type they MUST be defined as follows:

-- The keytype name MUST have a `[]` add and then hashed
-- The key hash MUST contain the number of all elements, and is required to be updated when a new key element is added.

 For all other elements: